isovector/draconian-results/pho.md

 ### Organized gatherings

 Organized gatherings have some capacity restrictions.
-Examples of an organized gathering include wedding ceremonies or funerals.
+Examples of an organized gathering include wedding ceremonies or funeral receptions.

 #### Indoor organized gatherings